-This award recognizes an individual experienced in a policy-making role in the field of materials engineering for our nation and its industries, an eminent individual with an overview of technology and society affected by the development in materials engineering; a person associated with government, industry, research, or education.
+This award recognizes an individual experienced in a policy-making role in the field of materials engineering for our nation and its industries - an eminent individual who has an overview of technology and society in which technology and society are affected by development in materials science and engineering. recipients may be associated with government, industry, research, or education.

 Established in 1971, this award is considered a pinnacle award.

 Honorees receive a certificate with citation.
 The written presentation of the lecture is to be published in Metallurgical and Materials Transactions, a joint scientific journal of ASM and TMS.
 Lecturers will be requested to have a complete paper ready for publication in an issue of this publication soon following the presentation.

 For more information on this award, view the bylaws.